Topics Map > University of Chicago > IT Services > Phones & Internet Connections

 This article describes several ways to connect to the University's data network.

 IT Services provides more than one method of connecting to the University's network.
 Each computer or other device connected to the University of Chicago network needs an IP address in order send or receive information on the network.
 In many areas of campus and all of the residence halls, an IP address is automatically available when the computer is physically connected to a jack.
-This is known as DHCP (Dynamic Host Configuration Protocol) and instructions for setting your computer to take advantage of this can be found on the Dynamic IP Connections (DHCP) page.
+This is known as Document 15967 is unavailable at this time.
+(Dynamic Host Configuration Protocol) and instructions for setting your computer to take advantage of this can be found on the Dynamic IP Connections (DHCP) page.
 If you need to manually register an address, you may use the DHCP Network Registration page.

 Wireless access to the internet is available in most areas of campus.
 If your computer has a wireless interface, you can use it to check email or browse the web in these areas, in accordance with University policies.
 Additional information and instructions for wireless are on our Wireless site.